gboehl/dynare/doc/manual/source/the-model-file.rst

 endogenous variables after the creation of auxiliary variables is stored in ``M_.endo_nbr``.

-See `Dynare wiki`_ for more technical details on auxiliary variables.
+See `<https://archives.dynare.org/DynareWiki/AuxiliaryVariables>`__ for more technical details on auxiliary variables.

 .. _init-term-cond: